-Believe it or not, I get asked whether being a working mom is bad for child development a lot and my answer is a resounding NO!
+Believe it or not, I get asked whether being a working mom is bad for child development a lot, and my answer is a resounding NO!
 The first and foremost and most critical rule in parenting should be to care for yourself first.
 You have to take care of the most basic needs of you and your family before anything else.
 Often that includes working.
-Whether you work outside the home out of financial necessity or because you are doing what is fulfilling to you, it is meeting a need for you and your family.
+Whether you work outside the home out of financial necessity or do what is fulfilling to you, it meets a need for you and your family.
 And it is unfair to associate any guilt with that.

 Is Being a Working Mom Bad for Child Development?

 But how does being a working mom affect child development?
 Like many things, it’s the quality of time, not the quantity of time, spent with your kids that matters most.
 If you are concerned about your child’s development while you are at work, here are a few tips.